janizde/WP-Opening-Hours/README.md

 ## <a name="shortcodes"></a>Shortcodes

-### General
+### About Shortcodes

 Shortcodes are a WordPress core component, which give you the ability to add rich components to your posts' and pages' content.
-You can insert a Shortcode in the default WordPress TinyMCE editor.
+You can insert a Shortcode in the default WordPress editor.

 The basic format of a shortcode is: